dynamsoft-docs/document-viewer-docs/api/interface/editviewerconfig.md

 ### enableMagnifier

-Specifies whether or not to display a corner magnifier on the canvas.
+Specify whether or not to display a corner magnifier on the canvas.
 This feature is primarily used to provide a zoomed-in preview of the selected area for more precise adjustments.

 Default value: `true`

 ### enableSlide

 Specify whether allow to slide the pages.

+Default value: `true`

+### enableAutoScrollForTextSelection

+Specify whether to enable auto scrolling when selecting text if the cursor is around the edges of the viewer.

 Default value: `true`